 - This site uses relative font sizes to enable the user to specify "text size" in visual browsers.

-- All forms follow a logical Tab sequence.
+- Most pages should follow a logical Tab sequence.

 - Labels are associated with fields in HTML forms.

 - A site map has been included to provide information about the general layout of the site.